 Furthermore, there are 4 bonus rounds, where you can also test your knowledge of the state’s neighbouring states, capital, flag, and some facts about the state.
 By the way, the state in the picture is West Virginia.

 In this version, you’ll be shown a picture and have to guess where it was taken.
-There’s a worldwide version and one that is limited to places in the US.
+There’s the original version, now called wheretaken classic, a new version and one that is limited to places in the US.

 There are also some fun bonus rounds, where e.g. you’ll have to say which of the pictures was taken in a certain place and what the place is called.